palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_client_config.rst

          - Description

     *    - client
          - The name of your client, generally the same as your application name.
-This client must also be on the ``clients`` list of the Timelock Server, as discussed in :ref:`timelock-server-configuration`.
+           Note that if the top-level AtlasDB ``namespace`` configuration parameter is set, then this parameter need not be set.
+           However, if it is, then this parameter MUST be equal to the AtlasDB ``namespace``, or AtlasDB will fail to start.

     *    - serversList::servers
          - A list of all hosts.
 The hosts must be specified as addresses, i.e. ``https://host:port``.